pzerger/cisspexamcram/Homework.md

 Homework for week 1 is:

 1. Take a practice quiz of Domain 1 questions (chapters 1-4).
+Review explanations of wrong answers.
 Record your score.
 2. Watch my "Think Like a Manager" video on Youtube
 3. Take another practice quiz of Domain 1 questions.
 How did you do?